Canonical definition

 - How is the four-role decision-rights model different from RACI?

-- RACI uses four letters (responsible, accountable, consulted, informed) but in practice the responsible/accountable distinction confuses teams.
+- RACI uses four letters (responsible, accountable, consulted, informed), but the responsible/accountable distinction often confuses teams.
 The four-role decision-rights model uses decide, consult, inform, veto, which is sharper.

 - Where should decision rights live as a document?